 If you ever forget this password for your backups, then iTunes will not allow you to untick the encryption option.
 It will continue to encrypt your iPhone backups no matter what.
 Since you cannot recall the password and as a result cannot enter it to disable the option, you have no other way but to continue to create encrypted backups for your iOS devices.

-Therefore, it is highly recommended that you make a note of your iTunes password somewhere safe so you can use it when needed.
+Therefore, it is highly recommended that you save your iTunes password somewhere safe so you can use it when needed.
 Not being able to recall your iTunes password can put you in trouble like the one you are currently in.

-Now that you have learned the possible causes of why you cannot uncheck the encrypt iPhone backup option, you will probably want to learn how you can fix this issue.
+Now that you have learned the possible causes of why you cannot uncheck the encrypt iPhone backup option, you will probably want to learn how you approach the encrypt local backup greyed out issue.
 There are actually a couple of ways to get rid of the issue from your iTunes and the following are detailed steps for you.

 As you know, one of the reasons why you cannot disable your iPhone backups from being encrypted is because there are some profiles installed on your iPhone.
 These profiles are interfering with the backup process and causing you to only create encrypted backups for your iOS-based device.